The Property Protection Trust

-Q. Are Property Will Trusts and “tenants in common” effectively a legal loop hole
+Q. Are Property Protection Trust Wills and “tenants in common” effectively a legal loop hole

 A. No, they are not a legal loophole, Tenants in Common is just a different way of owning a home, and has been for a very long time.